Timaxrus/timaxrus/README.md

 ## About Me

 > *"Always seeking opportunities and challenges to learn and grow, I am passionate about data and leveraging it for data-driven decision-making.
-My background includes extensive experience in supply chain, Finance, HR, administration, and translation, providing a strong foundation for my current focus on data analytics.
+My background includes extensive experience in Supply chain, Finance, HR, administration, Data Management, and translation, providing a strong foundation for my current focus on data analytics.
 I am dedicated to finding effective solutions to complex problems and contributing to a better world through data.
 > <br>
 > I thrive on turning complex information into actionable insights.
 My journey blends a solid professional foundation with a deep dive into the world of data.
 I'm excited to connect and explore opportunities where I can apply my skills to make a real difference."*